MkDay/Post-Collection/How-To-Find-Out-If-An-Element-Has-Children-In-JavaScript-Post.md

 ```
 To check for the child elements we are going to create another function called `function hasChildElements(parent) {}`

-### 1. Quicker way to check for children
+### 1. The quicker way to check for children

-First we try more easier way to do the job.
+First, we try the easier way to do the job.

 #### 1.1.
 Find children using *innerHTML*

 The [`parent.innerHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) property can be used to examine the current HTML source of an element.

-It returns HTML source of the element as a string if there any.
+It returns the HTML source of the element as a string if there is any.

 The following function checks if there any HTML in the parent element including *elements*, *comments* and *whitespaces* etc.

-So our function returns true, means the element has children which are *comments* and *whitespaces*.
+So our function returns true, which means the element has children, in this case, *comments* and *whitespaces*.

 ```javascript